 Prior to joining the EUCTP Philippa was a member of the Australian Department of Foreign Affairs and Trade.
 From 1999-2003 she served as trade policy specialist at Beijing’s Australian Embassy, a time of regulatory watershed in China.
 Following accession to the WTO in 2001, China embarked upon a major program of economic and legal reform that continues today.

 Philippa holds an honours degree in Chinese and economics from the University of Oxford.

 David leads research at China Policy, with main responsibility for the geopolitics team.
 Over thirty years his work has ranged widely across issues affecting China’s economic, political, and social institutions.
 These threads combine in his current work on China’s strategic positioning, political risk and the external impact of domestic policy.

-David models policy risk with the aid of a three dimensional paradigm: legacy issues specific to Chinese history; ‘deep troubles’ that all policies seek to address; and China’s official belief system, the unspoken accompaniment of policy development.
+David models policy risk with the aid of a three dimensional paradigm: legacy issues specific to Chinese history; ‘deep troubles’ that all policies seek to address, and China’s official belief system, which he in turn maps using a minimum set of ‘Seven Chinas’.
 His close engagement with academic and research institutions in China affords him access to the conversation on governance and reform among the government’s senior advisors.

 Jason Yat-sen Li

 Jason directs China Policy’s operations in Australia.
 He is a partner and founder of the Yatsen Group, a commercial group headquartered in Beijing with interests in mining & resources, technology and financial services businesses in Asia.